Gxllii/Gxllii.github.io/_pages/about.md

 CCF-Baidu Open Fund, PI, 2022-2023.

 # 🏢 Professional Services
-* Artifact Evaluation Committee Member for *International Symposium on Code Generation and Optimization (CGO), 2022*
+* Program Committee Member for *IEEE International Symposium on Parallel and Distributed Processing with Applications (ISPA), 2024*
 * Program Committee Member for *BenchCouncil International Symposium On Benchmarking, Measuring And Optimizing (Bench), 2022-2024*
 * Program Committee Member for *International Conference on Artificial Neural Networks (ICANN), 2018*
+* Artifact Evaluation Committee Member for *International Symposium on Code Generation and Optimization (CGO), 2022*
 * Journal Reviewer for *IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD)*
 * Journal Reviewer for *IEEE Transactions on Neural Networks and Learning Systems (TNNLS)*
 * Journal Reviewer for *IEEE Transactions on Sustainable Computing (TSUSC)*